mevdschee/php-crud-api/README.md

     },

 The above example will add a header "X-Time-Taken" with the number of seconds the API call has taken.

+### JSON middleware

+You may use the "json" middleware to read/write JSON strings as JSON objects and arrays.

+    'json.columns' => 'details',

+The "pageLimits" middleware limits the page number and the number records returned from a list operation.

 ### XML middleware